Romans 5

 Romans 5 is the fifth chapter of the Epistle to the Romans in the New Testament of the Christian Bible.
 It is authored by Paul the Apostle, while he was in Corinth in the mid-50s AD, with the help of an amanuensis (secretary), Tertius, who adds his own greeting in Romans 16:22.

+According to Karl Barth, the "detailed argument" put forward in this chapter develops one of Paul's main themes in the epistle, as set out in the opening chapter: that the gospel of Jesus Christ reveals the righteousness of God.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 21 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: